caragpe/calculator/README.md

 # StringAddition

-StringAddition is simple string calculator based in Ruby.
+StringAddition is a simple string calculator based in Ruby.

 ## Features